RobertaBRC/portfolio_projects/README.md

 # PortfolioProjects

-This repository will contain SQL queries and Python codes used in my Data Analyst portfolio project website:
+This repository includes the SQL queries and Python code used in my portfolio project website :arrow_down:

 https://robertabrc.github.io/robertas_portfolio/